 Using succulents to improve indoor air quality

-But plants will naturally absorb carbon dioxide and release oxygen, making your home healthier.
+But plants will naturally absorb toxins as well as carbon dioxide and release clean oxygen, making your home healthier.

-In addition, studies have shown that plants - including succulents - help improve concentration, productivity and mood, and reduce stress.
+In addition, studies have shown that plants - including succulents - help improve concentration, productivity, mood, and reduce stress.

-Want 5 easy steps for creating a simple, healthy home?
+Want 5 easy steps for creating a beautiful, simple, healthy home?

-Get my FREE Guide to Essentialism at Home.
+Get my FREE Guide to Decorating an Essentialist Home.